Holidaying In An EV – Our Guide For A UK Winter Road Trip

 Residents and visitors can now find one ultra-rapid 150kW charger, three rapid 50kW chargers, and four dual fast 22kW chargers across the Aldi Car Park at Chestnut Avenue Retail Park, the Eastleigh Bus Station at Romsey Road Car Park, Channon Retail Park and Places Leisure Centre.

-Karl Anders, Managing Director at Mer UK, says, “72% of local councils are yet to release a strategy for supporting the switch to electric mobility.
+Karl Anders, former Managing Director at Mer UK, says, “72% of local councils are yet to release a strategy for supporting the switch to electric mobility.
 And many local councils feel unprepared and unsupported for the UK’s transition to electric.
 Mer is already well-established in Europe, and we are working with local authorities to deliver simple, sustainable, and accessible EV charging solutions across the UK.

 “Working with a Borough Council like Eastleigh that is prioritising the planet by tackling climate change and driving EV adoption for residents is an encouraging step forward to meeting 2030 targets.”